laminlabs/lamin-blog/docs/1000genomes.md

 ## Queries

-We will be using the popular query engines Polars,[^polars], DuckDB,[^duckdb] and PyArrow,[^pyarrow] all of which handle datasets that don't fit into memory by streaming them directly from storage.
+We will be using the popular query engines Polars[^polars], DuckDB[^duckdb], and PyArrow[^pyarrow], all of which handle datasets that don't fit into memory by streaming them directly from storage.

 ### Simple filter